keithmburu/courses/2022-ml/slides/12-ensembles.md

     - Sampling only features is called the Random Subspaces method.

 ---
+# Stacking
+- Simple idea: instead of using a simple (e.g. voting) to combine classifiers, what else could we do?

+---
+# Stacking
+- Simple idea: instead of using a simple (e.g. voting) to combine classifiers, what else could we do?
+- Learn a classifier (blender) that takes predictions of classifiers and uses them as feature to make final predictions.
+---
 # Random Forests
 - A **random forest** is an ensemble of decision trees.
     - Vanilla decision trees use purity or entropy to create splitting nodes based on the most informative features.